AstraaDev/Fake-Verification-Bot/README.md

 |Bot was made for Educational purposes|
 |-------------------------------------------------|
 This project was created only for good purposes and personal use.
-By using this SelfBot, you agree that you hold responsibility and accountability of any consequences caused by your actions.
+By using this Bot, you agree that you hold responsibility and accountability of any consequences caused by your actions.

 ## Features